 Oracle search is often called \emph{unstructured search}, since the oracle abstracts away any potential structure of the problem that an algorithm might be able to take advantage of.
 Although this makes it quite general, we can in some cases take advantage of a small amount of structure.
 A simple case is \emph{two-oracle search}, first studied in~\cite{KLL15twoOracles} for the case of a unique marked element.
-In this problem, one wants to find an element of $M_2\subseteq M_0$, but in addition to having access to an oracle for checking membership in $M_2$ (in cost ${\sf C}_2$), one also has access to an oracle for checking membership in a set $M_1$ such that $M_2\subseteq M_1\subseteq M_0$ (in cost ${\sf C}_1$).
+In this problem, one wants to find an element of $M_2\subseteq M_0$, but in addition to having access to an oracle for checking membership in $M_2$ (at cost ${\sf C}_2$), one also has access to an oracle for checking membership in a set $M_1$ such that $M_2\subseteq M_1\subseteq M_0$ (at cost ${\sf C}_1$).
 See~\Cref{fig:high-level-sketch} for a depiction.
-Assuming ${\sf C}_1\ll {\sf C}_2$, this additional structure gives an advantage, intuitively because one can always first cheaply check membership in $M_1$, and for nonmembers, not waste time also checking membership in $M_2$.
-This significantly reduces the number of times we check membership in $M_2$.
-By variable-time search~\cite{Amb10VariableTime}, if $\varepsilon_1$ is the probability that an element sampled from $M_0$ is in $M_1$, and $\varepsilon_2\leq \varepsilon_1$ is the probability that an element sampled from $M_0$ is in $M_2$, then a quantum algorithm can find an element of $M_2$ in complexity (neglecting logarithmic factors, and assuming the cost of sampling from $M_0$ is negligible):
+Assuming ${\sf C}_1\ll {\sf C}_2$, this additional structure gives an advantage, intuitively because one can always first cheaply check membership in $M_1$, and for nonmembers, not waste time on a more expensive membership check in $M_2$.
+This significantly reduces the number of times we check membership in~$M_2$.
+By variable-time search~\cite{Amb10VariableTime}, if $\varepsilon_1$ is the probability that an element sampled from $M_0$ is in $M_1$, and $\varepsilon_2\leq \varepsilon_1$ is the probability that an element sampled from $M_0$ is in $M_2$, then a quantum algorithm can find an element of $M_2$ in complexity